geanv/lofter2tumblr/README.md

 # Copyright and license

-Project copyright 2016 by GJ
+Project copyright 2016 by GJ.

 API copyright 2013 by Tumblr, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
-You may obtain a copy of the License in the LICENSE file, or at:
+You may obtain a copy of the License at:

 http://www.apache.org/licenses/LICENSE-2.0